dspages/MobileSurround/docs/readme.md

 # Mobile Surround

-Single Page application for iPhone
+Single Page application for iPhone.
+This app will allow people to use multiple phones to create a surround sound system.
+A song or sound can be divided into its channels and then one channel will be played by each phone.

 Trello Link :